 Updates: Data is updated daily.

-Delivery: Files are delivered as delimited text files via ftp download.
+Delivery: Bulk files are delivered as delimited text files via download.
+API also available.